oz123/oz123.github.com/content/writings/2016/2016-08-23-On-learning-Ruby-and-Python.markdown

 no bundler, bundler exec, no multiple versions installed of a package installed inside a virtualenv (Ruby allows multiple versions installed side by side).

-This is also a very large trend between the two languages, which I see early on.
+This is also a trend between the two languages, which I saw early on.
 Python tends to be simpler where it can.
 It might not be as fun and magical like Ruby, but it makes the code simpler and the maintenance easier.
 It is the Zen of Python, where